Irish Wedding Traditions

 Another one of my favourite Irish wedding traditions.
 The bell chime was said to ward off evil spirits, restore harmony and remind the couple of their wedding vows.
 A nice way to incorporate this is to give out little bells or bell wands to your guests at the ceremony and use them instead of confetti as the couple is leaving.

 The magic handkerchief symbolises fertility and the bride should have it with her throughout her day either by incorporating it in to her dress, carrying it in her bouquet or sleeve.
-Once the wedding is over the magic handkerchief is traditionally kept and made into the christening gown of their first born child.
+Once the wedding is over the magic handkerchief was traditionally kept and made into the christening gown of their first born child.

 Traditionally Irish brides would carry a real horseshoe for good luck, turned up so the luck would not run out.
 Now brides will either carry a small porcelain one within her bouquet or have one displayed in the ceremony or reception venue.